ArthurG/Kijiji-Repost-Headless/README.md

 Alternatively, there are also interfaces for posting/reposting an ad from a folder, especially useful if you're too lazy to enter your username/password every time or you have multiple Kijiji accounts.

-Inside your folder, include ALL photos, `item.inf`, and `login.inf`. login.inf is as follows:
+Inside your folder, include ALL photos, `item.inf`, and `login.inf` which is as follows:

-`username

-password
+` username

-`
+password `

 To post from folder: